Required for all high-accuracy measurements: improve data availability and reduce zero offset errors

 Annex A1 adds: “Generally, pyranometers are ventilated continuously in order to provide a high level of reliability”.
 More details can be found annex A2 which comments on different ventilation systems.

-The maintenance schedule of pyranometers is described in chapter 5.2.3 and recommends daily cleaning of pyranometers, irrespective if they are ventilated or not.
+The maintenance schedule of pyranometers is described in chapter 5.2.3 and recommends daily cleaning of pyranometers, irrespective if they are heated and ventilated or not.

 ASTM G 183-05 “Standard Practice for field use of pyranometers, pyrheliometers and UV radiometers” is the ASTM equivalent of ISO TR9901.